The Spring Newsletter is now available online.

 We have added a section on Members' research interests to the Projects page.
-If you are a member and would like to add your research interests to this list, which we hope will grow, please contact the chairman.
+If you are a member and would like to add your research interests to this list, which we hope will grow, please contact us.
 In addition, Sue Jackson has provided a note on the feofees of St Sidwell's parish, Exeter, which we have added to the Projects page.

 The Spring 2017 Newsletter is now online.
 Members who have registered their email addresses will shortly receive an electronic copy, together with details of the event at the Devon Heritage Centre, Exeter, on the afternoon of 3 April (13:00-17:00).
 Booking forms will be included in the mailing but also may be downloaded here.
 Speakers include:

 In line with the priorities discussed at the AGM on 15 October in Plymouth, and following the subsequent meeting of the committee on 9 November, the chairman has sent an email to all those members who have lodged an email address with the Membership Secretary.
 We hope to communicate with more members more regularly by email in future.
-The message is available here.

 The Autumn Newsletter is now online.
 Members will shortly receive a paper copy and details of the AGM and conference on Saturday 15 October in Plymouth.
 Booking forms are available via the Events page.
 Speakers at the conference include: